-Germany.
+The roots of the distinguished surname Fanger lie in the northwestern regions of Germany.
 The name is a variation of the surname "Fänger," which means "catcher."
 It is likely that the name is occupational in origin, first used to indicate someone who worked as an animal catcher.

 Early Origins of the Fanger family

-Germany, where the name is thought to have first emerged.
+The surname Fanger was first found in the northwestern regions of Germany, where the name is thought to have first emerged.
 The young Fanger family was instrumental during this early period, playing a major role in the development of medieval German society.

 Early History of the Fanger family